dapperAuteur/kys-rag/blog-posts/00-KYS RAG Step 004/09-KYS RAG Step 004-Debugging Our Science Decoder- A Journey Through Service Architecture.md

 {"detail":"'ScientificStudyService' object has no attribute 'collection'"}
 ```

-Think of this like trying to open a drawer that doesn't exist.
-We told our app to look for something in a drawer labeled 'collection', but we never created that drawer!
+The computer is telling me "You're trying to open a door (collection) that doesn't exist.".
+We told our app to look for something behind a door labeled 'collection', but we never created that door!
+Yes, that's a problem. (how do we prevent this from happening?)

 ## Why This Matters